Package for unbinned likelihood analysis of physics data

 What actually are the dependencies, by the way?

-Flarestack uses python 2.7, and requires the following packages:
+Flarestack is compatible with python 3.6, 3.7 and 3.8, and requires the following packages:

-All required dependencies can be found using the IceCube py2-v3 environment.
+All required dependencies can be found using the IceCube py3-v4 environment.
 They can collectively be installed with

-pip install -r requirements.txt, if for some reason you don't want to install flarestack via pip..
+pip install -r requirements.txt, if you don't want to install flarestack via pip.

 Right, anyway, I've now downloaded Flarestack.
 Can I use it right away?

-You can them simply run scripts such as those under /flarestack/analyses/, and do your science!
+You can get started with flarestack immediatly using public IceCube datasets provided as part of the code.
+You can simply run scripts such as those under /flarestack/analyses/, and do your science!